ojdkbuild/external_zlib/README.md

 This project is a part of [Staticlibs](http://staticlibs.net/).

-This project contains a CMake wrapper for the [Zlib library](https://github.com/madler/zlib).
+This project contains a CMake build file for building the [Zlib library](https://github.com/madler/zlib) based on official Zlib's build project.
-Wrapper uses `Makefile`s for each supported platform, supports toolchain specification with `STATICLIB_TOOLCHAIN` option and exports Zlib headers to be used from dependent projects.
-Wrapper doesn't use Zlib's own CMake script directly as it appeared too hard to integrate.

 Zlib GitHub repository is used as a git submodule of this project.
 Zlib is pinned to version v1.2.8.